5G-MAG/rt-5gms-application-server/docs/README.md

     - proxy_factory.py - Factory module to pick a suitable web server/proxy.
     - server.py - M3 Server implementation.
     - utils.py - Common utility functions for the web server/proxy classes.
-- tests/             - Regression and build acceptance tests.
+- tests/             - Regression and build acceptance tests and other testing tools.
+  - examples/ - Example configurations to go along with the tests.

 Running the example without building
 ------------------------------------